Project Ahryzen (horizon)

 - The role of specialist services in the context of a generic/mainstream system

-Lankelly Chase is a charitable foundation seeking to bring about change that will transform the quality of life of people who face severe and multiple disadvantage.
+Lankelly Chase - a charitable foundation seeking to bring about change that will transform the quality of life of people who face severe and multiple disadvantage.
 We commission, co-design and grant fund a variety of practice, policy and research programmes which help us in this mission and help to tell us how change really happens for people living difficult lives at the margins of society.

 Sheffield Hallam University - Centre for Regional Economic and Social Research (CRESR) is a leading UK policy research centre, which seeks to understand the impact of social and economic disadvantage on places and people, and assess critically the policies and interventions targeted at these issues.